rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 #### Possible Applications:

-- **Network discovery automation:** Demonstrates how to automatically identify active devices in a network using Zabbix and how to import this data into Netbox, reducing manual effort in asset mapping.
+- **Network discovery automation:** Demonstrates how to automatically identify active devices on a network using Zabbix and how to import this data into Netbox, reducing manual effort in asset mapping.

-- **Training in NetDevOps and inventory management:** Excellent for training professionals in modern network operations practices, with a focus on tool integration via API and automation of infrastructure documentation.
+- **Training in NetDevOps and inventory management:** Excellent for training professionals in modern network operations practices, focusing on tool integration via API and automation of infrastructure documentation.

 - **Creation of a centralized device repository:** Enables building a reliable database about the network in real-time, from information discovered via SNMP and documented in Netbox.